python/cpython/Doc/library/datetime.rst

-   When used with the :meth:`strptime` method, the ``%f`` directive accepts from one to six digits and zero pads on the right. ``%f`` is an extension to the set of format characters in the C standard (but implemented separately in datetime objects, and therefore always available).
+   When used with the :meth:`strptime` method, the ``%f`` directive accepts from one to six digits and zero pads on the right. ``%f`` is an extension to the set of format characters in the C standard (but implemented separately in :class:`.datetime` objects, and therefore always available).

 (6)